 After the departure of her husband O, Aïsha, a caring and loving mother, is left to raise her two daughters, Kayden and Shadi, on her own.
-We follow Kayden's journey from the start of her sophomore year in high school to graduation, her encounter with her literature teacher Garance Fontaine, with whom an ambiguous dynamic of power and control emerges, and who
+We follow Kayden's journey from the start of her sophomore year in high school to graduation, her encounter with her literature teacher Garance Fontaine, with whom an ambiguous dynamic of power and control emerges, and who persuades Kayden to enroll in an affirmative action program to get into a prestigious university.
+Kayden is torn between her personal aspirations and the idea of success imposed by the academic system.

-Through the characters of sharp-witted teenagers who struggle to understand the challenges of the Republican school system, Fatima Daas offers a vivid portrayal of urban youth, highlighting their close-knit friendships, solidarity, and their struggle to find their place in an individual
+Through the characters of sharp-witted teenagers who struggle to understand the challenges of the Republican school system, Fatima Daas offers a vivid portrayal of urban youth, highlighting their close-knit friendships, solidarity, and their struggle to find their place in an individual trajectory while dealing with collective determinisms.